wurstscript/WurstScript/index.md

 _by peq & Frotty_

-A programming language which compiles to Jass (the language to create Warcraft III Maps).
+WurstScript is programming language which compiles to Jass (the language to create Warcraft III Maps).

-Wurstscript is an imperative, object-oriented, statically-typed, beginner-friendly 		programming language with significant whitespace and a readable syntax.
+It is an imperative, object-oriented, statically-typed, beginner-friendly programming language with significant whitespace and a readable syntax.